 Optimal levels of these micronutrients are linked to greater immunity, according to scientific studies.
 Research has also suggested that supplementing with key vitamins and minerals may support our natural immune system.

-Although a whole variety play a role in boosting our immune system, foods containing vitamins, D, E, and C and the minerals, zinc, copper, and selenium appear to be particularly impactful.
-Along with taking supplements, you can glean these boons to your immune system from your diet.
-Here are a few nutrient-rich foods, with the vitamins and minerals they supply:
+Although a variety of foods play a role in boosting our immune system, foods containing vitamins D, E, and C and the minerals zinc, copper, and selenium appear to be particularly impactful.
+Along with taking supplements, you can glean these boons to your immune system from your diet.* Here are a few nutrient-rich foods with the vitamins and minerals they supply:

 Fortified milk, eggs, mushrooms, tuna, salmon: Vitamin D